 Delineation 101: Practice Chart Synthesis, House Systems, Sensitive Points, Mutual Reception, Chart Patterns, Sect, Interceptions, Depositors, Aspect Patterns, Ptolemy's Dignities and Debilities, Reading the Ephemeris (Book of Celestial Navigation)

 Cycles 101: Transits, Eclipses and Lunar Phases, Planetary Cycles, Retrograde Motions

-Art and Creativity 101: Class Field Trip to the Portland Art Museum to experience pieces that illustrate archetypes, Astrological Colour Theory, Chart Drawing, Art Processing of the Houses, journaling prompts to better understand ourselves in the context of our charts.
+Art and Creativity 101: Astrological Colour Theory, Chart Drawing, Art Processing of the Houses, Class Field Trip to the Portland Art Museum to view collection pieces that illustrate zodiacal archetypes, journaling prompts to better understand ourselves in the context of our charts

 Ethics 101: A discussion on ethics in astrological practice for new students

 History 101: History of Astrology, The Ages of Antiquity

-Astronomy 101: Interactive lecture on the celestial mechanics of the Universe for Astrologers using video, somatic activities and lecture.
+Astronomy 101: Interactive lecture on the Celestial Mechanics using video, somatic activities and lecture

 Physical Education 101: Astro Movement and Astro-Drama to help our mind and bodies better imbibe the astrological archetypes

 Mythological Astrology 101: Introduction to the Mythology

 Medical Astrology 101: Topics through the fascinating study of the human physiology and pathology using the celestial bodies as a guide.
 Classes include An Introduction to Medical Astrology, Health, Wellness and Herbalism Remedies for Signs and Planets, Elemental Constitutions.

 Topics in the Field of Astrology 101: Guest Topic by a guest speaker, voted by the class.

 Astro Potluck: sharing food together of all 12 signs.

 Student Case Study: Students will develop their own student case studies to present at the end of the year.
 Support will be given.

 Chart Synthesis Practicum: We will have several practice sessions to build our clinician skills, under the guidance of PSA faculty.
 We will practice throughout the year to lead up to the Chart Synthesis Practicum.
 This is important whether or goals including seeing clients.